 Most 17-year-olds are worried about things like college or perhaps getting their driving license, but that hasn’t stopped childhood friends Nandini Arakoni and Sanjana Gangadharan from making their generous mark on the world.

-Co-founders of Side by Side smiles, a not-for-profit organisation raising money and awareness for children in need; their mission started by raising money for kids born with cleft lip and palate, a deeply personal issue for Nandini, who was born with a cleft lip and at just two months old, had corrective surgery.
+Co-founders of Side by Side smiles, a not-for-profit organization raising money and awareness for children in need; their mission started by raising money for kids born with cleft lip and palate, a deeply personal issue for Nandini, who was born with a cleft lip and at just two months old, had corrective surgery.
 "I was left with nothing more than a little scar as a reminder of my cleft journey and grew up with a completely normal childhood, but unfortunately, thousands of children are robbed of this same opportunity.”

 Side by Side Smiles was born in January 2017, with the girls primarily raising money from making and selling $5 bracelets.
 "When we started, we had a goal of raising $2500 in four years.
 But we actually ended up raising that amount in three months, which was a really big surprise.”
 As of today, they've impacted the lives of over 246 children, raising over $50,000 and selling over 3600 handmade bracelets.

-Last Christmas, inspired by Sanjana’s uncle Mohan, who was born with cerebral palsy, the pair decided to expand their organisation’s efforts by raising monetary and toy donations for children with special needs.
+Last Christmas, inspired by Sanjana’s uncle Mohan, who was born with cerebral palsy, the pair decided to expand their organization’s efforts by raising monetary and toy donations for children with special needs.
 "Different types of sensory and educational toys can help children (with special needs) develop communication, emotional, and physical skills.”

 They asked students at the Speed Early Learning Center in Chicago Heights to submit holiday wish lists.
 "We were able to collect gifts for all 146 children”, says Sanjana, from stuffed animals, books to interactive learning toys.
 “It meant the world to the students today to receive all the gifts, to see the joy in their eyes”, an assistant at the learning center told Today NBC.